 If it isn’t spelled out in the warranty, find out ahead of time.
 You need to have the warranty company’s name, address and telephone number.

 Hold up your end of the agreement

 Step 1: Get normal maintenance work done on time.
 This means oil changes, air filter changes, new brake pads, new battery, and so on.
 The best way to do this is to simply set up a standing appointment with your mechanic.

-The warranty will spell out how often this routine maintenance should be done.
+The warranty will spell out how often this

 Step 2: Keep detailed records.
 Get a maintenance record booklet, or even just a regular notepad, and write down the date and service performed every time you have your car serviced.